netdata/netdata/docs/cloud/spaces.md

 # Netdata Cloud Spaces

-Organize your infrastructure monitoring on Netdata Cloud by creating Spaces, then grouping your Agent-monitored nodes.
+Organize your multi-organization infrastructure monitoring on Netdata Cloud by creating Spaces to completely isolate access to your Agent-monitored nodes.

 A Space is a high-level container.
 It's a collaboration space where you can organize team members, access levels and the nodes you want to monitor.